-Emerald Ash Borer Beetle poses threat to High Country trees
+Emerald ash borer beetle poses threat to High Country trees

-HIGH COUNTRY — In North Carolina and its bordering forested environments, 258 million ash trees are at risk of dying from Emerald Ash Borer beetles, which are nonnative beetles that feed on live tissue beneath ash trees’ bark, resulting in the trees’ death within 3-5 years.
+HIGH COUNTRY — In North Carolina and its bordering forested environments, 258 million ash trees are at risk of dying from emerald ash borer beetles, which are non-native beetles that feed on live tissue beneath ash trees’ bark, resulting in the trees’ death within three to five years.

 Watauga County’s N.C.
 Forest Service Ranger Andrew Harsey said that EAB has been found in 55 of N.C.’s 100 counties and “will continue to spread each year.”
 The insects have been found in Watauga, Ashe, Avery, Alleghany, Burke, Caldwell, McDowell, Mitchell and Wilkes counties.
 It was first discovered in Watauga, Caldwell, Burke and McDowell counties in 2019, according to the Emerald Ash Borer Information Network.

 Common ash trees in Watauga County and the High Country include native ash trees and native white fringetrees, according to Harsey, and the beetles are “typically active” from late spring to early summer.
-They can be identified by their metallic green bodies, which are about ½ inch long, when their wings are down; when a beetle’s wings are up, their bodies are a metallic purple-red color.
+They can be identified by their metallic green bodies, which are about a half-inch long, when their wings are down; when a beetle’s wings are up, their bodies are a metallic purple-red color.

 “The spread of invasive insects in the state is often due to human activity through the transportation of infested wood products such as firewood.
 It is strongly recommended that people burn local firewood, within 50 miles of where it was cut, or use treated firewood when possible,” Harsey said.